austinwalter/tech-notes/Tech Notes/Big O Notation.md

 # Big O Notation

-Big O notation is used to compare the efficiency of different algorithms, which is done by calculating how much memory is needed, and how much time it takes to complete.
+Big O notation is the language we use for talking about how long an algorithm takes to run.
+It's how we compare the efficiency of different approaches to a problem.

 **The two main measurements are:**
 - Time Complexity